MicrosoftDocs/azure-docs/includes/iot-hub-selector-twin-get-started.md

 * **Reported properties**.
 JSON objects modifiable by the device app and readable by the solution back end.

-Tags and properties cannot contain arrays, but objects can be nested.
+Tags and properties can't contain arrays, but can contain nested objects.

 The following illustration shows device twin organization: